nodejs/node/doc/api/fs.md

 Asynchronously append data to a file, creating the file if it does not yet exist. `data` can be a string or a [`Buffer`][].
-The `Promise` will be resolved with no arguments upon success.
+The `Promise` will be fulfilled with no arguments upon success.

 If `options` is a string, then it specifies the encoding.